adityakumaar/Classification-Algorithms-Practice/README.md

 # Data-Science-Algorithms-Practice
-This project is for practicing Data Science algorithms like KNN, Decision Tree, SVM, Logistic Regression
+This project is for practicing Data Science and Machine Learning algorithms like KNN, Decision Tree, SVM, Logistic Regression